Holland Park West

 Source / Links: Link 1 Link 2

-Major upgrade of the Queensland Tennis Centre at Tennyson to host tennis for the Brisbane 2032 Olympic and Paralympic Games.
-Works include a new 3,000 seat roofed show court arena, 12 new ITF spec match courts, upgraded player facilities and enhancements to Pat Rafter Arena to support larger events and long term community use.
+Major upgrade of the Queensland Tennis Centre at Tennyson to host Olympic and Paralympic tennis events for Brisbane 2032.
+Includes a new 3,000-seat roofed show court arena, 12 new ITF-spec match courts, upgraded player facilities, and enhancements to Pat Rafter Arena and surrounding infrastructure to support larger events, high-performance training, and long-term community access.

 European Train Control System (ETCS)